The ways we all blame and how blaming causes massive problems and anxiety.

 There can be a disavowal of responsibility for communication and often the blamer seeks the moral high ground (Fallacy of Fairness).

-However, the examples above are extreme and obvious cases.
-Yet, we can all employ this at times to a certain extent.
+However, the examples above are extreme and obvious cases and this can be far more subtle and to a certain degree we can all employ this at times to a certain extent.

 We are the central character in our own story so it is easy to see others as impacting on us more than they actually are.